-“Data quality” is neither “good” nor “bad”: it should be “good enough” for the intended analysis*****
+“Data quality” is neither “good” nor “bad”: it should be “adequate” for the intended analysis*****

-To produce data that are of acceptable quality, it is necessary to ensure that key steps in the process of data collection are respecting a well designed protocol.
+To produce data that are of acceptable quality, it is necessary to ensure that key steps in the process of data collection are respecting a well-designed protocol.
 Those key steps are:

-- the elaboration of the data collection instruments;
+- elaboration of the data collection instruments;

-- the training of surveyors;
+- training of surveyors;

-- the data collection;
+- data collection;

-- the data entry;
+- data entry;

-- the data cleaning;
+- data quality tests;

-- the data quality tests.
+- data cleaning.